MakeSchool-Tutorials/Habitual-Swift4/P05-Building-a-Custom-Cell/content.md

 }
 ```

-Now let's go to `HabitsTableViewController` to finish registering the cell.
+Then, open `HabitsTableViewController.swift` to finish registering the cell.
 Add the following line of code inside the `viewDidLoad()` method.

 ```